rishima17/TripNest/README.md

 npm install

-Set up environment variables:
+Set up environment variables
-Create a .env file:
+Create a .env file in the project root:

 DB_URL=your_mongodb_url
 CLOUDINARY_CLOUD_NAME=your_cloud_name